tomzhang255/AC215_HiSolver/README.md

 And the entire deployment process was automated with Ansible.

-The api-service and frontend folders contain instructions on how to run the code.
+Refer to `src/deploy-app/README.md` for an in-depth description of the app deployment procedure.

+The directories `src/api-service` and `src/frontend` contain the code for the backend and frontend respectively.

 ## Kubernetes Cluster Configuration Report